code-pushup/cli/README.md

 [![CI](https://github.com/code-pushup/cli/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/code-pushup/cli/actions/workflows/ci.yml?query=branch%3Amain)
 [![Codecov](https://codecov.io/gh/code-pushup/cli/branch/main/graph/badge.svg?token=Y7V489JZ4A)](https://codecov.io/gh/code-pushup/cli)

+## 🌟 Why Choose Code PushUp?

-### Code quality tools are like phone chargers.
-Everyone has a different plug. 🔌
+### 🔌 Code quality tools are like phone chargers.
+Everyone has a different plug.

 - **Incomplete or missing tracking** due to a mix of portals and custom tools is costly and unreliable 💸
 - **No Standards** in data and processes leads to flaky, unmaintained zombies 🧟
 - **Results are spread** over multiple places and need manual steps 📂

-## Standards for code quality that integrates any tool 🛠️
+## 🛠️ Standards for Code Quality that Integrates Any Tool

-### Automated CI Integration 🚀
+### 🚀 Automated CI Integration

 - **Seamless integration** into any CI pipeline with full control. ⚙️
 - Our tool **works on all platforms** like GitHub, Gitlab, etc. 🌐